 The vertical viewing angles are very good.
-You do not have to place the monitor right in front of you to get an accurate image and this is great.
+You don't have to place the monitor right in front of you to get an accurate image and this is great.

 This monitor has excellent gray uniformity.
-Most people will not notice any clouding or dirty screen effect while browsing the web or watching sports clips.
+Most people won't notice any clouding or dirty screen effect while browsing the web or watching sports clips.

 The black uniformity of this monitor is poor.
 In very dark scenes clouding is noticeable especially close to the corners.